-I think there are a couple reasons why I’m so partial to buses, but the main one is my departed brother, Greg.
+I think there are a couple of reasons why I’m so partial to buses, but the main one is my departed brother, Greg.
 Greg always wanted to buy an old bus, yank the seats out, squeeze in some furniture, and bam!
 He could travel around the country for $2,000 (if everything went well because I know from experience that bus tires and towing aren’t cheap).
 We traveled a lot as kids, and I think that was definitely a motivation behind his dream: to be a vagabond and see the country from his bus, meeting new friends along the way.
 Around 1996, I drove from Fort Worth

-up to Alaska with Greg and Davis “Dr. Psycho” for a couple months to go be boys in the last frontier.
+up to Alaska with Greg and Davis “Dr. Psycho” for a couple of months to go be boys in the last frontier.
 There was a random crew of us 20-year-olds.

 Greg designed a T-shirt that he printed, and we sold them on the side of the road and at festivals.
 The shirts he had designed read “The Great American Drifters.”
 Greg’s dream was to travel the country in his bus and throw a dart at the map to see what city was next.

 When we came back from our trip, Greg helped me start up this plumbing business, even though his true calling was the wide-open unknown.
 Greg ended up in a fatal motorcycle accident not long after our business venture kicked off, but I still like his idea of buses and meeting fun people around the country in the search for the unknown.